Argrin Ironfist

 Argrin is built like a ship's anchor, broad-shouldered and dense with muscle earned from decades at both forge and sea.
 His skin is weathered stone-gray with bronze undertones, mapped with scars from forge burns and storm-lashed rigging alike.
 His thick black beard, shot through with silver streaks, is kept in three heavy braids decorated with coral beads, shark teeth, and small iron rings he forged himself.
 His eyes are the color of storm clouds over deep water, shifting between gray and blue depending on his mood.
 His hands are massive, calloused things, equally comfortable wielding a smith's hammer or steadying himself on a pitching deck.
 He dresses practically in leather aprons over simple tunics, with forearms wrapped in protective leather bracers scarred from years of metalwork.

 Argrin's arms and upper back are covered in traditional Waveforged tattoos, geometric patterns that tell the story of his clan, his accomplishments at sea, and his mastery of the forge.
 The most prominent is a stylized hammer crossed with a trident on his right shoulder, marking him as one who earned both his forge-name and sea-name.
 His left ear is pierced with three iron hoops he made during his apprenticeship.
 He carries the permanent scent of coal smoke and sea salt, a combination so ingrained it never quite washes away.
-When he works at the forge, the rhythm of his hammer strikes follows the cadence of ocean waves, a unconscious habit from years working on stone-plated ships.
+When he works at the forge, the rhythm of his hammer strikes follows the cadence of ocean waves, an unconscious habit from years working on stone-plated ships.
 A deep scar runs across his knuckles on his right hand, a reminder of the Battle of Stoneharbor.

-Personality
+Personality & Temperament

 - Master craftsman with exceptional metalworking skills